19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 (c) an order for the maintenance of a minor child under section 52(3)(c).

+[Act 27 of 2014 wef 01/10/2014]

 [29/2008]

-(2) Where the Court has made any of the following orders, whether before, on or after 1st March 2009, such order may be treated as an order made by a District Court solely for the purpose of the enforcement of that order by the District Court:
+(2) Where the Court has made any of the following orders, whether before, on or after 1st March 2009, such order may be treated as an order made by a Family Court solely for the purpose of the enforcement of that order by the Family Court:

 (a) an order for the payment of emas kahwin and marriage expenses (hantaran belanja) under section 52(1) or (3)(a);